Deluged by Hurricane Matthew, rural town waits for Florence

 LUMBERTON, N.C.
 (AP) — She takes a break from hauling rugs and family heirlooms into the attic to look out the front door and watch it rain and rain and rain some more.

-Nichole Worley studies the house across the street, abandoned and boarded up, and the creek just behind it that made it that way.
-It jumped its banks during Hurricane Matthew two years ago, which drowned her neighborhood, one of the poorest communities in one of the poorest counties in North Carolina.
+Nichole Worley studies the boarded-up house across the street and the creek just behind it that made it that way.
+It jumped its banks two years ago during Hurricane Matthew, which drowned her neighborhood, one of the poorest communities in one of the poorest counties in North Carolina.

 Half of her neighbors never came back.
 Now she’s watching the rain pound down again, terrified the other half may flee and also not return.